blairperry/BrownBear_Temporalsoforms/README.md

 ---

 ### 3. Analyses of differential isoform usage and gene expression in tappAS
 Raw count and experimental design files generated in the previous step were loaded into the [tappAS GUI](https://app.tappas.org/) to create a separate project for each tissue.
-Relevant import and analysis paramaters are provided below.
+Relevant import and analysis parameters are provided below.

 - Import parameters:
   - Experiment type: Single series time-course